hekutoru-dev/pandas_school_analysis/README.md

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

 # City School Analysis Findings

+Clearly, math seems to be tough for most of the students.
+The comparison between math and reading may be quite complicated, as math is science related it would be bettter to compare it with another sicence related subject.
+But we can say that sciences like math tend to be more complicated to overall students.